hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 ### Genes detected per cell

-Seeing gene detection in the range of 500-5000 is normal for **inDrop** analysis.
+Seeing gene detection in the range of 500-5000.
 Similar expectations for gene detection as for UMI detection, although may be a bit lower than UMIs.

 ```r
 # Visualize the distribution of genes detected per cell via histogram